 After winning the Africa Cup and qualifying for the World Cup series, Bafana Bafana embarked on a series of international matches and lost – and kept losing.
 Throughout, Barker remained calm and quietly optimistic.
 At home, though, there was growing dissatisfaction with his performance.
 Fans expressed unhappiness at his reluctance to bring new young blood to the team.
 After a disastrous showing in Saudi Arabia, Barker called a press conference and resigned.

-Clive Barker is the Director of Coaching and Development with Usuthu (Amazulu FC).
+Clive Barker is currently the Director of Coaching and Development with Usuthu (Amazulu FC).

 (Profile adapted and courtesy of Kickoff www.kickoff.com)